-The Board recognises that a commitment to a high standard of business conduct is critical to the delivery of our strategy and aspires to complete honesty and transparency in all activity.
-Among key documents reviewed and approved by the Board annually are the Conduct Risk Strategy and Financial Crime Policy and the Board further monitors the performance of RiverStone Management, our outsource services provider, who is committed to maintaining the higher ethical standards.
+The Board recognises that a commitment to a high standard of business conduct is critical to the delivery of strategy and aspires to complete honesty and transparency in all activity.
+Among key documents reviewed and approved by the Board annually are the Conduct Risk Strategy and Financial Crime Policy and the Board further monitors the performance of RiverStone Management, the Company's outsource services provider, who is committed to maintaining highest ethical standards.